Redocly/redocly-cli/docs/update-cli.md

 # Update OpenAPI CLI

 If you've already installed OpenAPI CLI, you'll want to keep it as up to date as possible.
-Staying on top of versions ensures that you get the latest functionalities and bug fixes.
+Staying on top of versions ensures that you get the latest functionality and bug fixes.
+Depending on how you originally installed OpenAPI CLI, there are two ways to update it.

 :::success Tip
-Ensure you have the latest version of npm before you begin.
+Before you begin, ensure that you have the latest version of npm installed.
 :::

+## How to update your openapi-starter installation

+If you installed OpenAPI CLI using the [openapi-starter template](https://github.com/Redocly/openapi-starter) follow these steps:

-Navigate to your local `openapi-starter` folder and open `package.json` in any text editor.
+1. Navigate to and open `package.json` in any text editor.

-Find the line that contains `"@redocly/openapi-cli":` followed by the version number.
-Change the version number to the latest one in the Changelog, save the changes and close `package.json`.
+2. Find the line that contains `"@redocly/openapi-cli":` followed by the version number.

-To install the latest OpenAPI CLI version, run this command in the root of your local `openapi-starter` folder:
+3. Change the version number to the latest one in the [Changelog](https://redocly.com/docs/cli/changelog/).
+4. Save the changes then close `package.json`.

+## How to update your global installation

+If you [installed OpenAPI CLI globally](./docs/installation.md), run this command:

 ```shell Command
 npm i -g @redocly/openapi-cli@latest
 ```

-Check your version by running any command with the `--version` option, such as `openapi bundle --version` or `openapi lint --version`.
+No matter how you update OpenAPI CLI, you can check your version by running any command with the `--version` option, such as `openapi bundle --version` or `openapi lint --version`.